You don't need special tech skills to start building your ideas today!

 In this part, we will learn about the concept of a "Minimum Viable Product" - MVP; a more efficient way of prototyping engineered for speed; Both the speed of taking it to market and the speed of the customer-feedback-to-new-iteration loop.
 An MVP is designed to provide just the amount of value needed to validate it with users/customers as fast as possible, avoiding overengineering with features that nobody may need.

-Identifying and defining what "minimum" actually means for your idea can be very challenging, but we will now introduce an easy and repeatable process to help identify that nebulous "minimum".
+Identifying and defining what "minimum" actually means for your idea can be very challenging, but we will now introduce an easy and repeatable process to help identify that nebulous "minimum" that you can use - on your own or working as a team - from now on.

 BREAK - 10 Minutes